abhilashjp/type/_posts/2023-06-29-how-I-increased-the-conversion-rate-of-a-mobile-app-by-60-percent.md

 Since the we had very less click stream data, there was nearly no personlisation possible in this ranking list.

+### Now

+We started with identifying the parameters that every home seeker will have in mind while they start looking for a property.
+Through user interviews, session recording  and the analysis property filter’s usage data, we came to the conclusion that even if a user hasn’t finalized on a locality, they will still have some basic criteria on the budget range and the BHK type(Bedroom Hall Kitchen).

+This is broadly true for both Rent and Buy cases.
+For buy cases there is also a knowledge building process which I will talk about in a separate blog post.

+Hence we decided to make budget range and the BHK type part of the first timer visitor’s user journey and called it ‘Basic Profiling’.
+Once they click on search after selecting thes details, they were taken to a listings page with more refined list of properties as per their requirements.

+We released this as experiment.
+Initially we were slightly concerned about the drop off this new user journey can cause due to introduction of the additional steps in user journey.
+This was worry as unnecessary as the improvement in the conversion was far out weighed its impact on the drop offs when compared to the control group .
+We ran the experiment for a few weeks and once we established that the results were [statistically significant](https://abtestguide.com/calc/)  we rolled this out to the rest of user set.

 <iframe src="https://youtube.com/shorts/g5kmohe1Hdc" frameborder="0"> </iframe>